 24 months : $4.95/moth i.e. $118.80 billed every 2 years

 The 24 & 12 months plans also have some added features that the smaller plans don’t such as Security Updates, Personal Tech Advisor, 24/7 Expert Support, Long term saving plan and also provide the best value if you look at the per month amount.

 - Their heavy advertising is annoying.
 I wouldn’t put too much trust in a company that advertises popups on torrent sites.
 I’m not okay with giving mackeeper access to my personal/sensitive data.

 - You can not quit completely quit mackeeper.
 It always sits there in the menu bar and if you want to quit it, well… there’s no way to do that.
 This is a major privacy issue.
 It’s okay if they want to let it sit there and monitor RAM usage, for example.
 But forcing it down the users’ throat is totally unacceptable.

 Where can I buy it?

-Click here to donwload it right away (Direct download link):
+Click here to download it right away (Direct download link):

 Should I really buy Mackeeper?
 Is there any alternative?

-But if you’re looking for a more minimalistic, simpler tool with much less controversy and negative reviews, check out CleanMyMac.
-It has fewer bells and whistles but gets the job done just as well.
+Edit: But if you’re looking for a more minimalistic, simpler tool with much less controversy and negative reviews, check out CleanMyMac.
+It has better reputation, a better and simpler user interface and is cheaper than Mackeeper.